SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 - Choice of 5 instruments or 4 basic waveforms
 - Chord generation
 - Optional chord visualization
-- Compatible browsers include, but not limited to Google Chrome, Mozilla Firefox, Mozilla SeaMonkey and Opera.
+- Compatible browsers include, but are not limited to Google Chrome, Mozilla Firefox, Mozilla SeaMonkey, and Opera.

 Since v.&thinsp;4.0:
-- Touch screen support
-- Key press dynamics
+- Touch screen support.
+With a touch screen, one can play with ten fingers, any chords, and *glissando* (important) in any combination.

 ## Using the Application

 The application could be considered as two independent [single-page applications](https://en.wikipedia.org/wiki/Single-page_application), not counting [index file](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard) simply referencing the matter involved.
-Implementations share some of JavaScript files, that's it.
+Implementations share some JavaScript files, that's it.
 ???

 1. First part: [Microtonal Tone Systems Comparison](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) based on four chromatic-circle keyboards.
 Chords can be defined directly on the chromatic-circle keyboard and played separately on in fast succession comparison.